rodekruis/data-service-catalogue/docs/team/team-page.md

 Each team member can have designated roles and permissions to allow them to execute specific tasks within the program.
 You can read more about roles and permissions on [this page](../users/description-roles.md)
 ___
 ### **Managing your Program Team**
 In the **Team** page of your program, you can create or view the list of team members working into your program.
-If you have the rigth permission assigned, you can:
+If you have the correct permission assigned, you can:

 - **Add** team members to the program, [here](../team/add-team-members.md)
 - **Assign one or multiple role(s)** to a team member, [here](../team/change-team-roles-program.md)